radiovisual/ckeditor-metadata/readme.md

 - Tweet Text
 - Facebook Text

 ## Installation

 1. Add the metadata plugin CKEditor using **one of these two** methods:

     1. Copy the contents of this repo into CKEdidor's plugin directory: `ckeditor/plugins/metadata`; or
-    2. Add the metadata plugin via `CKEDITOR.plugins.addExternal('metadata', 'path/to/custom/location');`
+    2. Add the metadata plugin via `CKEDITOR.plugins.addExternal('metadata', 'path/to/custom/location/metadata');`

 2. Add the plugin to the CKEDITOR configuration:

     ```js
     CKEDITOR.config.extraPlugins = 'metadata';
     ```

+**Tip:** Make sure the plugin folder you register with CKEditor is named `metadata` or CKEditor won't load it correctly.

 ## Usage